top of page

 • On the January 2026 scan: stable in size and number.

-• Some nodules demonstrated central cavitation, which may reflect internal tumour necrosis.
+• Some nodules demonstrated central cavitation, which may reflect internal tumor necrosis.

 • No new pulmonary nodules were reported.